 The Family Health Team is able to provide primary care with not only a general practitioner, but by bringing together a dedicated team of specialists and other health professionals in order to best serve your needs.
 With several practitioners in one convenient location, you, as a patient, will not have to worry about external referrals and transfers.

-Our clinic opens from 9am to 8pm from Monday to Thursday, 9am to 6pm on Friday, and 9am to 2pm on Saturday.
+Our clinic opens from 9 am to 8 pm from Monday to Thursday, from 9 am to 6 pm on Friday, and from 9 am to 2 pm on Saturday.
 Please check with the medical secretary for your family doctor’s clinic hours.

 During the clinic’s closure hours, if you have a medical emergency, please go to the nearest hospital’s emergency department or dial 911 for assistance.
 If it is a non-medical emergency, you can call the telephone help advisory service (THAS) at 1-866-553-7205 for consultation.